Bylaws Of The American Association Of Intensive English Programs

 Section 4.
 Special meetings of the Association can be called by the President or by the Executive Board.
 Except in the case of emergency, at least 30 days’ notice of the time, place and purpose of the meeting shall be given to the membership.

 Section 5.
-At the annual business meeting, all directors and designated representatives of member programs present shall constitute a quorum.
+At the annual business meeting, all directors and/or designated representatives of member programs present shall constitute a quorum.

 Section 6.
 Minutes of all meetings shall be kept and copies shall be submitted to the members of the Executive Board within one month.
-Minutes of the annual business meeting shall be distributed to all members of the Association.
+Reports of the annual business meeting shall be made available to all members of the Association.

 The Executive Board